humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!filter: dissonant
 </script>

 We detect two types of dissonant suspension ornaments both of which occur during what would normally be the dissonant phase of the suspension.
 The first consists of a simple rearticulation of the suspended note before it resolves down by step.
 The reartuclated note is generally a quarter note and is labeled with an `r`.
-While this figure, shown above, does occur in tonal music there are almost no occurences of this in the entire JRP database of scores.
+While this figure, shown above, does occur in tonal music there are almost no occurrences of this in the entire JRP database of scores.
 This demonstrates how dissonance analysis can be used to inform the study of style change over time.

 {% include verovio.html
 	source="osus"